-Innovative learning approaches for teaching migrants.
+Innovative learning approaches for teaching migrant students.

 FOR PARTICIPANTS: click here for practical information (venue, hotels, transport etc.)